eamena-project/eamena-arches-dev/training/README.md

 ## Training content

 ### Remote 1
-> Online training for sys admins prepared by Reuben Osborne and Thomas Huet
+> Online training for Arches platform system administrators, prepared by Reuben Osborne and Thomas Huet

 Monday 22 May, Tuesday 23 May and Wednesday 24 May 2023